rubengomezfe/rubengomezfe.github.io/README.md

   <li>
   <strong>Birds of a Feather:</strong> Multispecies Manifestations of Exclusion and Care through the Lens of Amsterdam’s Homeless and Pigeon Populations
   <p>
- <Strong>Research Question:</Strong> How do mechanisms of exploitation that serve as the base of the violence of urban life pass onto other-than-humans inhabitants
+ <Strong>Research Question:</Strong> How do mechanisms of exploitation that serve as the base of the violence of urban life pass onto other-than-humans inhabitants?
   </p>
 </li>
   <li>
   <strong>Deep Rift:</strong> How the Ecuadorian Earthquake of 2016 Deepened Divisions within the Country
   <p>
- <Strong>Research Question:</Strong>
+ <Strong>Research Question:</Strong> How did colonially produced regional inequalities produce differential vulnerabilities in Ecuador's 2016 earthquake and how were narratives of state efficiency in reconstruction mobilized to (i)legitimate the state?
   </p>
 </li>
   <li>